captureatcornell/captureatcornell.github.io/design-plan/design-journey.md

 > Briefly explain your site's audience.
 > Be specific and justify why this audience is a **cohesive** group.

 The audience of this site are students of Cornell and those interested in learning more about the club.
 This tends to be photographers and videographers, as well as members and individuals of other clubs or organizations looking to collab with our club.
 Site visitors likely want to learn more about the club and understand what the club has to offer.
+This is a cohesive group because they all have a common interest in photography and videography, and are looking to learn more about the club, and are a subset of Cornell.

 ### Audience's Goals (Milestone 1)
 > List the audience's goals that you identified in Project 1 or 2.